Code-Institute-Submissions/Pic-Phonics/README.md

 - Javascript code used for to solve issue with disabling the event listener on the choices once an answer had been selected to the question.
 Found on [Stack Overflow](https://stackoverflow.com/questions/48082982/how-do-i-disable-all-radio-buttons-after-select) and edited.

 **_MDN Web Docs_**
 - This Javascript code solution was used to resolve the issue I had with 'for each' loop  I had set up on on the nodelist used for the user choice selction.
-This solution helped to stop the loop from skipping every second question in the game and was sourced on [MDN Web Docs](https://developer.mozilla.org/en-us/docs/web/API/Document/querySelectorAll).
+This solution was edited and used to stop the loop from skipping every second question in the game and was sourced on [MDN Web Docs](https://developer.mozilla.org/en-us/docs/web/API/Document/querySelectorAll).

 **_W3Schools_**
 - Javascript code snippet used to store input values from form in results container in local storage to be retrived later to populate the certificate html.
 The code for this was found on [W3Schools](https://www.w3schools.com/html/html5_webstorage.asp) and edited.